 But luckily, unlike other types of traditional loans, title loans offer high approval rates which almost guarantee you could get the funding you need.

 If you have had financial issues in the past and your credit is not good, or you haven’t yet established credit history, don’t think you can’t get a loan.
 Payment dates can be forgotten and emergencies may pop up.
 Your credit is not a complete reflection of yourself.
 This is why title loan agents are often willing to work with borrowers that have bad credit.1

-Title loans are secured through the use of your car title, not your credit history.
-This allows borrowers with bad credit the opportunity to potentially receive the financial support they need quickly!
+Title loans are secured through the use of your car title, not your credit score.
+This may allow borrowers with bad credit the opportunity to potentially receive the financial support they need quickly!1

 You might be a victim of poor credit and not know why.
 This could be because you don’t understand all the different components that make up your credit score.
 There are 5 factors which typically make up your credit score.
 After you know them all you will better know what you need to do to make improvements.